Do German Citizens Need a Visa for Bali

 While flexible, the B211A still requires proper documentation and compliance with Indonesian immigration regulations.

 Using incorrect visa information or misunderstanding permitted activities may create immigration complications later.
+Additional compliance guidance is available in Common Bali Visa Mistakes Germans Should Avoid.

 Can Germans Work Remotely from Bali?